Documenting consent

 • Procedures for withdrawal.

-• Usage of the data during research, dissemination, storage, publishing and archiving.
+• Usage of the data during research, dissemination, storage, publishing, and archiving.

-• Details of the research: funding source, sponsoring institution, name of project, contact details for researchers, how to file a complaint.
+• Details of the research: funding source, sponsoring institution, name of project, contact details for researchers, and how to file a complaint.

-The consent form should be written in plain language, free from jargon, and should allow the participant to clearly respond to points such as:
+Participating in the research: The consent form should be written in plain language, free from jargon, and should allow the participant to clearly respond to points such as:

 • The participant has read and understood information about the project.